-To connect a printer using the USB connector, proceed as follows:
+To connect a printer using the USB connector, proceed as follows

-- Plug a USB printer cable into one of the USB connectors on your notebook.
-A USB connector is identified by the \$\forall \text{ symbol on your notebook and printer.} - 2 Plug the printer power cord into an AC outlet.

-Before using the printer, you may need to change the Printer settings in the Sony Notebook Setup software.
+- 1 Plug an optional USB printer cable into one of the USB connectors on your computer or your docking station.
+A USB connector is identified by the $\frac{1}{2}$ symbol. - 2 Plug the printer power cord into an AC outlet. - 🖾 Before using the printer, you may need to change the Printer settings in the Sony Notebook Setup software.